-The editor in Confluence provides an easy and fast way to create and edit Confluence pages, blog posts and comments.
-It allows you to enter content as you would in a Word document, to apply formatting simply by clicking buttons on a toolbar, and to embed other content and files into the page.
+The Confluence editor is the tool that you will use to create and edit Confluence pages, blog posts and comments.
+You can enter content as you would in a Word document, apply formatting, and embed other content and files into the page.